azatzick/ClinicalNLP/README.md

 ## Python Scripts:

-### metamap-api.py
+### metamap-api
-This Python file takes in a deidentified clinical note (in the form of a text file) and utilizes MetaMap to perform biomedical mapping to the UMLS Metathesaurus.
-The program outputs a text file with formatted mappings for each identified entity in the note; this output includes the preferred term name, CUI, and additional information.
+      takes in a deidentified clinical note (in the form of a text file) and utilizes MetaMap to perform biomedical mapping to the UMLS Metathesaurus.
+The program outputs a text file with formatted mappings for each identified entity (sign or symtpom)in the note; this output includes the preferred term name, CUI, and additional information.
 The output file will be subsequently used by ‘cui-search.py’ to search SNOMED-CT.

+### cui-search
+      takes in concept unique identifier and preferred term name -- maps to SNOMED-CT ontology, outputting text file